LED Light Therapy Melbourne

 • Targets acne bacteria through the use of the blue light.

-• Reduces redness and inflammation.
+• Reduces skin redness and inflammation.

 • Quick, painless treatments and no recovery time.

-Dangers/risks of LED Light Therapy
+Risks and side effects of LED Light Therapy

 How much does LED light therapy cost?